Advice > Software engineering

 1.1.3 Valuing your RSUs

 There’s a lot more uncertainty around RSUs than there is around any of the other components of your compensation.
-Here are the two biggest factors to think about as you value your RSUs:

-It’s important that you take these aspects into account when assessing and negotiating your offer.
 Unless you’re 100% comfortable with the risks described above, we recommend that you negotiate higher RSUs but also a higher base and sign-on, which are more certain financial benefits.

 1.2.
-Amazon sign-on bonus/payout (Very Negotiable)
+Amazon sign-on bonus/payout (Very negotiable)

 1.2.1 How negotiable is Amazon’s sign-on bonus/payout?

 Malay shares that Amazon frequently offers large sign-on bonuses to offset the lower base salary and front-load compensation in the first two years.
-Sign-on bonuses are typically split into Year 1 and Year 2 payouts and reduced after that.

-So, Malay says, “Sign-on bonuses are highly negotiable and can sometimes be increased based on competing offers or if you bring specific expertise.”
+“Sign-on bonuses are highly negotiable and can sometimes be increased based on competing offers or if you bring specific expertise.”

-- Most people think about it as a lump sum that helps cover any bonuses (e.g., performance bonus) or unvested equity you’re walking away from at your current company.
+• An amount that helps cover any bonuses (e.g., performance bonus) or unvested equity you’re walking away from at your current company.

-- But if you’re not walking away from anything, it can also be interesting to look at it as a bridge between your start date and your first RSU vesting date.
+• If you’re not walking away from anything, it can also be interesting to look at it as a bridge between your start date and your first RSU vesting date.

 1.2.2 How does Amazon’s sign-on bonus work?